hazlr/integration-test/README.md

 *If not, npm is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer.*

-Click on the following link to install Node.js and npm on your machine: https://nodejs.org/en/
+Click [here](https://nodejs.org/en/) to install Node.js and npm on your machine.

 #### Install the `gulp` command